Dr Simone Biel, Merck

 who want to learn how Singe-Use Equipment can be implemented in Biotech and Sterile Operations in a GMP-compliant way.

-At http://www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
-Please just enter your ame and e-mail address for the test.
-If the installation is not possible because of your rights for the computer system, please contact your IT department.
-WebEx is a standard nowadays and the necessary Installation is fast and easy.
+We use Webex Events for our live online training courses and webinars.
+At www.gmp-compliance.org/training/online-training-technical-information you will find all the information you need to participate in our events and you can check if your system meets the necessary requirements to participate.
+If the installation of browser extensions is not possible due to your rights in the IT system, please contact your IT department.
+Webex is a standard nowadays and the necessary installation is fast and easy.

 Single-Use Technology in biopharmaceutical production: An overview from USP to Fill&Finish technologies